yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

     -   Link the build artifacts to the release.

-    -   Sequential automated flow to three environments: dev, test, and production.
+    -   Sequential automated flow to three stages: dev, test, and production.

     -   Deploy to staging slot and then switch the slots after a successful deployment.

--   Add test and production environments to release definition.
+-   Add test and production stages to the release pipeline.

     -   Deploy to staging slot and then switch the slots after a successful deployment.

 #### Exit criteria

--   You have created a release pipeline that includes three sequential environments: dev, test, and production.
+-   You have created a release pipeline that includes three sequential stages: dev, test, and production.
 The deployments to dev are automatically triggered upon a successful build.
 The deployment to test is automatically triggered upon a successful deployment to dev.
 The deployment to production is automatically triggered upon a successful deployment to production.

 ## Exercise 5: Trigger a build and release

 Duration: 10 Minutes

-In this exercise you will trigger an automated build and release of the web application using the build definition and release pipeline you created in earlier exercises.
-The release pipeline will deploy to three environments: dev, test, and production.
+In this exercise you will trigger an automated build and release of the web application using the build pipeline and release pipeline you created in earlier exercises.
+The release pipeline will deploy to three stages: dev, test, and production.

 #### Tasks to complete

--   Manually queue a new build and follow it through the build and release pipeline.
+-   Manually queue a new build and follow it through the build and release pipelines.

 #### Exit criteria

--   You have successfully queued a new build and released it through the three environments: dev, test, and production.
+-   You have successfully queued a new build and released it through the three stages: dev, test, and production.

 ## Exercise 6: Create a feature branch and submit a pull request